The Humber Room

 ︎︎︎ Student Experience

 A stakeholder map was created to plot out the occupation of roles in the service ecosystem.
 Since this space is unique, and not just a regular restaurant, we included the internal structure that involves providing a curriculum to students that use this space to learn their trade.
+This helps us understand how operations behind the scenes lead to providing the customer the service experience they are looking for.

 Following the workshop, I compiled the results into solutions that will help in increasing what the bar has to offer to front of house students and restaurant guests.
 Since this restaurant is unique due to student-run service, there is potential for drink offerings to make a memorable impact on visiting guests.
+In creating a stronger bond between the activity at the bar and guests, other drink-related offerings of the restaurant are also put on display in various ways.